Table of Contents

 For me, a delicious French onion soup uses high-quality, homemade beef stock, organic onions, raw gruyère cheese (to get that extra creamy molten cheese layer on the top), and the white wine boiled in for some tartness.

 Also, let’s not forget a healthy proportion of French bread on the top.
-Few things in this life are better than crispy bread with butter— the perfect thing to sop up that steaming beef broth.
+Few things in this life are better than crispy bread with butter— the perfect vehicle to sop up that steaming beef broth.

 Depending on the quality of these extras and the restaurant’s Michelin status, you’ll pay a premium compared to the old days of soupe à l’oignon, but to experience the best version of this dish is an experience not to be missed while you’re in Paris.